The Cowboy in Me: Commercial performance

 "The Cowboy in Me" debuted at number 48 on the U.S. Billboard Hot Country Singles & Tracks for the chart week of December 1, 2001.
-It reached a peak of number one on the chart dated March 16, 2002, remaining there for one week and dethroning Jo Dee Messina's "Bring On the Rain", on which McGraw is a featured artist.
+It reached a peak of number one on the chart dated March 16, 2002, remaining there for one week and displacing Jo Dee Messina's "Bring On the Rain", on which McGraw is a featured artist.
 This was the first time that an artist replaced themselves at the top based on country radio play, and would not happen again until July 2024 when Morgan Wallen reached number one back-to-back with the singles "I Had Some Help" and "Cowgirls".